-Prompts Generated candidate biography (System): You are a text Nathaniel C. Gilchrist was an American generator who always pro- politician who served as a member of the duces the biography of the United States House of Representatives from instructed person.
+Prompts Generated candidate biography (System): You are a text Nathaniel C. Gilchrist was an American generator who always pro- politician who served as a member of the duces a biography of an in- United States House of Representatives from structed person.
 Maryland's 4th congressional district from (User): Create a biogra- 1895 to 1899.
 Born on November 24, 1847, phy of an American politi- in Baltimore, Maryland, Gilchrist was the son cian named Nathaniel C. of a prominent family of merchants and ship- Gilchrist builders.
 He was educated at the Baltimore City College and later attended the Univer- sity of Maryland, where he studied law.
 After graduating, he was admitted to the bar and began practicing law in Baltimore.

-- Requirements: - open-source LLM: GPT, PaLM, Llama, OPT, etc. - ${f 2}$ assume LLM is compliant with prompt or use human coder
+- Requirements: - open-source LLM: GPT, PaLM, Llama, OPT, etc. - 2 assume LLM is compliant with prompt or use human coder